tetratelabs/istio-0to60/docs/dashboards.md

 The zipkin dashboard displays.

-- Click on the red '+' button and select "serviceName".
+- Click on the red '+' button and select _serviceName_.
 - Select the service named `web-frontend.default` and click on the _Run Query_ button (lightblue) to the right.

 A number of query results will display.
 Each row is expandable and will display more detail in terms of the services participating in that particular trace.

 Click the _Show_ button to the right of one of the traces.
 The resulting view shows spans that are part of the trace, and more importantly how much time was spent within each span.
 Such information can help diagnose slow requests and pin-point where the latency lies.

-Such traces also help us make sense of the flow of requests in a microservice architecture.
+Distributed tracing also helps us make sense of the flow of requests in a microservice architecture.

 ### Zipkin Cleanup

-Close the Zipking dashboard.
+Close the Zipkin dashboard.
 Interrupt the `istioctl dashboard zipkin` command with ++ctrl+c++.

 ## Prometheus

-Prometheus works by periodically calling a metrics endpoint against each running service, this endpoint is usually termed the "scrape" endpoint.
+Prometheus works by periodically calling a metrics endpoint against each running service, this endpoint is termed the "scrape" endpoint.
 Developers normally have to instrument their applications to expose such an endpoint and return metrics information in the format the Prometheus expects.

-With Istio, this is done automatically by envoy.
+With Istio, this is done automatically by the Envoy sidecar.

 ### Observe how Envoy exposes a Prometheus scrape endpoint